zlatko-minev/pyEPR/README.md

 #### Note for Mac/Linux.
 Follow the same instructions above.
 You shouldn't have to install mingw or modify distutils.cfg, since your distribution should come with gcc as the default compiler.

+#### Legacy users
+Warning: pyEPR organization was significantly improved in v0.8-dev (starting 2020; current branch: master \[to be made stable soon\]).
+If you used a previous version, you will find that all key classes have been renamed.
+Please, see the tutorials and docs.
+In the meantime, if you cannot switch yet, revert to use the stable v0.7.

 # HFSS Project Setup for `pyEPR`